+It should be noted that although supported under ICAO 9896, TCP implementation is optional for avionics nodes and is up to the implementer for additional services outside of the defined scope, and then only when they require a connection oriented transport service.
+Consequently, TCP may be used for additional services (native IP applications…), but no specific air-ground protocol requires TCP.
+For example, on the ground side, the ground systems may use BGP4+ which relies on TCP but such a protocol will not be used on the avionics side.

+QUESTION: If the application adaptation exists in the application space equipment, will the UDP/IP function also exist there?
+If it exists in the IPS System then what is the protocol between the application equipment and the IPS system?

 End-to-end communication details.
 The transport section can provide details on how the avionics system and the ground center (ATC or Airline host) will manage the link: link initiated by the ground, link initiated by the air.

 Transport Protocols: presentation of the transport layers selected by ICAO (TCP, UDP, MP-TCP, RTCP...).
 This can be connection-oriented and/or connectionless transport protocols.
 This section should clearly define how these protocols will be used depending on the application type.
 Ideally, the same protocol should be used for all air-ground link to simplify the avionics system.